cysnhr/discontinued-100-days-of-code/log.md

 Recursionnnnn how does it work how does the memory get allocated and how does it recurse (what is the verb form) I write terrible log books :D

 **Link to work:** [merge sort](./mistakes/mergesort.md)

+got home too late

+### Day 43.1: Apr 18, 2023

+**Today's Progress**: Found my problem.
+I don't get the recursion.
+I want to learn more about it first.
+Found a two hour FreeCodeCamp.org video about it and I'll do all the practice questions on my own after the tutorial.

+**Thoughts:** uhhhh

+**Link to work:** nope I have math class so no time bye

+This doesn't feel sustainable for me to force myself to code daily + finish all school work + sleep eight hours (I'm succeeding on the last one which I think is super amazing).
+So I guess I'll be taking often breaks.
+The goal is for me to learn anyways right.